 About Me

-I'm Graham, a third-year PhD student in the Department of Physics and Astronomy at West Virginia University!
+I'm Graham, a fifth-year PhD student in the Department of Physics and Astronomy at West Virginia University!

 I also enjoy science communication, and outreach is a big part of my academic life.
-Since 2021, I've written for
+From 2021 to 2023, I wrote for

 Astrobites, writing accessible summaries of papers on arXiv.
 I also mentor